photon-platform/.github/profile/README.rst

 Illuminate Your Work: Gather, Process, Publish with PHOTON
 ----------------------------------------------------------

-Welcome to the **PHOTON platform**, a testament to the potential of open-source software and Python's versatility.
-Each tool within the platform is an encapsulation of knowledge and refined workflows, crafted with care to help you shine light on your work.

-Guided by our mission to *establish a system architecture to gather, process, and publish living digital archives*, we offer:
+Welcome to the **PHOTON platform**, it is the compendium of tools, scripts and dot files for `phi ARCHITECT`_

+This is essentially the workshop that I have been refining over the years on my journey with Linux.

+In our `.photon`_ and `.vim`_ repositories, discover PHOTON's dotfiles, provisioning scripts, vim configurations, and plugins.

 - `progenitor`_: instantiates python projects
 - `modulator`_: shapes python modules and packages.
-- `projector`_: crafts multimedia
+- `sphinxilator`_: crafts multimedia
-- `executor`_: manages todos
 - `formulator`_: constructs cli forms from yaml blueprints
 - `curator`_: maintains project archives
-- `logger`_: logs project informations
+- `logger`_: logs project information

-Beyond these tools, we present:

-- `CLERK`_: The ultimate command-line commander.
-CLERK directs the tools above, providing situational awareness and context-based commands.

-In our `.photon`_ and `.vim`_ repositories, discover PHOTON's dotfiles, provisioning scripts, vim configurations, and plugins.
+each of these components will fit into the larger picture of the `CLERK`_, an intelligent assistant in line with the vision established by Douglas Engelbart in his 1962 paper, "Augmenting Human Intellect"

 Led by `phi ARCHITECT`_, the **PHOTON platform** is one of three organizations under their management, the others being `GEOMETOR`_ and `HARMONIC resonance`_.
 We're not here to sell a product; instead, we're offering an invitation to explore what can be achieved when dedication meets innovation.